richard-burhans/ccbb-site-preview/content/Workshop/_index.md

 ## Local information
 * Free Wifi is available ("attwifi") throughout campus.
 * The best way to get around State College is walking.
 Uber and Lyft are also available.
 * Select hotel, attraction and dining recommendations [here](https://drive.google.com/open?id=17Xbh-_JCUy1CQelU-3vNo0C4ejFs97Ql&usp=sharing).
+* The workshop is happening at the same time as the [Central PA Theatre and Dance Fest](https://centralpatheatre.com/).
 * More comprehensive info is available at http://visitpennstate.org/

 ## Organizers